Coat of arms of Scotland: Kingdom of Scotland

 A form of these arms was first used by King William the Lion in the 12th century, though no trace of them can be made out on his seal.
 However, a lion rampant can clearly be made out on the seal of his son, Alexander II.
 Over the years many writers have claimed them to be much older; even Alexander Nisbet, considered to be one of the more reliable Scottish heralds, claims that a lion was first adopted as a personal symbol by the legendary Fergus, with the royal tressure being added in the reign of Achaius.

 Throughout the ages the arms passed from monarch to succeeding monarch with only slight variations in detail.
 In some early examples the lion holds a sword or wears a crown, and the royal tressure has sometimes been interpreted as an orle or bordure.
 Many of these relatively minor variations will have resulted from the individual efforts of stonemasons, weavers, artists and sculptors throughout the ages in their attempts to create a facsimile of the arms of the period, as well as mistakes and misinterpretations on the part of foreign heraldic artists.

+Until the reign of James I (1406–1437) the Scottish monarchs did not use supporters; James introduced two lion supporters to the depiction of the arms on his privy seal and used a single unicorn elsewhere.
+The lions continued to be used almost continuously until the Union of the Crowns, the exception being James V, who used two unicorns on his privy seal.
+His daughter, Mary, Queen of Scots, reverted to the lions but used two unicorns on her great seal, the first monarch to do so.
+When her son, James VI, inherited the kingdoms of England and Ireland he began using one unicorn and one lion supporter, a practice continued to the present day.

 In the reign of James III, the Scottish Parliament made a curious attempt to get rid of the royal tressure, passing an act stating that "the King, with the advice of the three Estates ordained that in time to come there should be no double tressure about his arms, but that he should bear whole arms of the lion without any more".
 This state of affairs does not appear to have lasted very long, with James III soon re-instating the royal tressure, first without its top, and then in its original form.

 Upon the creation of the Public Register of All Arms and Bearings in Scotland in 1672 Charles II registered the blazon of the achievement of the King of Scots as: